Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Acknowledgments

 \section{Acknowledgments}

 I thank Andreas Bally and Florian Goertz for their collaboration in the early stages of this work.
-I am also grateful to Hsin-Chia Cheng, David Marzocca, Markus Luty, and \'Alvaro Pastor-Guti\'errez for useful discussions.
+I am also grateful to Hsin-Chia Cheng, Markus Luty, David Marzocca, \'Alvaro Pastor-Guti\'errez, Avik Banerjee, and Gabriele Ferretti for useful discussions.
+I would like to acknowledge the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 390831469), for its hospitality and its partial support during the completion of this work.